 CustomVue Laser Vision Correction is an exciting new procedure that incorporates WaveScan wavefront technology and the patented, FDA-approved VISX laser to create a highly effective, personalized treatment plan for patients.

 Without CustomVue LASIK eye surgery, doctors must rely on the “one-size-fits-all” traditional laser vision correction, which can achieve great results but is not nearly as precise as CustomVue.

-In fact, Dr. Baribeau can achieve LASIK procedure results that are up to 25 times more accurate than traditional LASIK.
+Dr. Baribeau can achieve LASIK procedure results that are up to 25 times more accurate than traditional LASIK.